IOA3Daudio/LAP-Task-1/README.md

 # Task-1 of the LAP challenge
 Jiale Zhao, Dingding Yao, and Junfeng Li: Cross-dataset Head-Related Transfer Function Harmonization Based on Perceptually Relevant Loss Function.

+**Note: The code is still under development and may undergo significant changes!**

 ## Steps for generating the dataset
 The floder named `matlab scripts` houses the MATLAB code used for preprocessing the sofa files. run```main preprocessing.m```to save the dataset.